kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## System Configuration

-+ The COSI Controller runs in a protected namespace with RBAC privileges for managing OBCs, OBs, and Secrets cluster wide.
++ The central controller runs in a protected namespace with RBAC privileges for managing OBCs, OBs, and Secrets cluster wide.

-    + Responsible for the binding relationship of OBs and OBCs
+    + Responsible for the binding relationship of OBs and OBCs.
++ The "cosi-system" namespace must be created.
+    + This namespace must be granted write access to cluster-wide scoped OBs.
-+ The Plugin and Sidecar containers run together in a single Pod, which may be managed by a Deployment.
++ The Driver and Sidecar containers run together in a single Pod in the "cosi-system" namespace.
     + The gRPC connection is made through the Pod’s localhost.
++ BucketClasses must exist (cluster-wide scope).
 + No node affinity or other requirements exist.
 + Operations must be idempotent in order to handle failure recovery.